iAbhinav/testing-mkdocs/docs/development/maven_central.md

 1. Create a new [Sonatype Jira Account](https://issues.sonatype.org/secure/Signup!default.jspa)
 2. Create a new [Ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?pid=10134&issuetype=21)
 3. If you have provided your own domain name.
 In order to prove its ownership you need to add a code like `OSSRH-81760` to your DNS TXT.
+> You may use [MxToolBox](https://mxtoolbox.com/SuperTool.aspx) to verify if the record has been added or not.

 Once all requirements are cleared your ticket will be resolved/fixed.
 And you shall receive such a message.